th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 ### The unicast layer

-A unicast layer is a collection of interconnected forwarding elements.
+A unicast layer is a collection of interconnected nodes that implement forwarding elements.
 A unicast layer provides a best-effort unicast packet service between two endpoints in the layer.
 We call the abstraction of this point-to-point unicast service a flow.
 A flow in itself has no guarantees in terms of reliability [^5].

 {{<figure width="70%" src="/docs/concepts/unicast_layer.png">}}

-A representation of a unicast layer is drawn above, with a flow between the _green_ (bottom left) and _red_ (top right) forwarding elements.
+A representation of a very simple unicast layer is drawn above, with a flow between the _green_ (bottom left) and _red_ (top right) forwarding elements.

 The forwarding function operates in such a way that, given the label of the destination forwarding element (in the case of the figure, a